SpiritualForest/servicemanual/README.md

 ### /api/tasks/{taskId} - _GET, PUT, DELETE_
 Retrieve, update, or delete the task with the given _taskId_. _taskId_ is an integer.
 The body for the PUT request is the same as in the **/api/tasks POST** request.
 View the definition for 'MaintenanceTask' in api.yml.
+All properties in the request body for the **PUT** request are **_optional_**.
+It is possible to modify as many, or as few, fields as desired.
+Passing an empty request body will result in a 400 "bad request" response.
+Passing unknown properties, or properties with malformed or incorrect values, in the request body, will result in a 400 "bad request" response.

 Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
 Passing a taskId value that is not an integer will result in a 400 "bad request" response.
 If the task doesn't exist in the database, a 404 "not found" response will be returned.